 Lang’s knack for picking great supporting players is evident in the large cast of bit parts.
 Walter Brennan nails the yahoo deputy that, when nagged by his wife, stops backing the sheriff.
-Frank Albertson and George Chandler are standouts in the cast, while Leila Bennet (The Purchase Price) and Esther Dale (Crime without Passion) have key parts as bird-brained gossips, causing as much trouble as do the reckless men.
+Frank Albertson and George Chandler are standouts in the cast, while Leila Bennet (The Purchase Price) and Esther Dale (Crime without Passion) have key parts as bird-brained gossips, causing as much trouble as do their reckless husbands.

 MGM was perhaps the only studio in the world that could match the resources Lang had back at UfA in the silent era.
-Given a key cameraman (Joseph Ruttenberg) interested in technical challenges, Lang made his kind of picture within the glamour factory — with ultra-precise compositions and blocking, highly expressive angles and direction that emphasized thematic and visual symmetries and graphic simplicity.
-The slow buildup establishes a feeling of domestic normalcy, which is torn apart by montage-like sequences that dramatize the dangerous mechanisms of gossip and un-civil behavior.
-Cackling gossips are compared to chickens, as in Eisenstein’s Strike, while canted camera angles and staccato cutting heightens the sense of building chaos as the mob gathers in the street.
+Given a cameraman (Joseph Ruttenberg) eager for technical challenges, Lang made his kind of picture within the glamour factory — with ultra-precise compositions and direction that emphasizes thematic and visual symmetries and graphic simplicity.
+The slow buildup establishes a feeling of domestic normalcy, which is torn apart by sequences that dramatize the dangerous mechanisms of gossip and un-civil behavior.
+Cackling gossips are compared to chickens, as in Eisenstein’s Strike, while canted camera angles and staccato cutting heightens the sense of rising chaos as the mob gathers in the street.
 The screenplay shows how the louts and layabouts of the town fall prey to their basic instincts — drink, braggadocio, a desire for status — and even has the nerve to show a hired goon strikebreaker ‘from upstate’ goading the mob toward violence.
-When the jail comes under assault, Lang is elevated the drama to the epic chaos of Metropolis — with a similar female ‘spirit of insurrection’ whirling a torch around her head before tossing it at the jailhouse.
+When the jail comes under assault, Lang elevates the tension to the epic scale of Metropolis — with a similar female ‘spirit of insurrection’ whirling a torch around her head before tossing it at the jailhouse.